Knowledge drives change.

 Our officers need to understand Indigenous history, colonization, and the effects of residential schools, and they need to know about our sometimes strained relations with Black Canadians, people of colour, and gender diverse communities.

 Our officers need excellent interpersonal ability through advanced emotional intelligence learning and an understanding and appreciation for upholding a duty of care that values life and how de-escalation can help, especially with people with mental health issues or addictions.
-The Coalition has seen that a commitment to learning, reinforced throughout a police officer’s career, has had long term positive impacts.

 Our History

 Following a number of unfortunate events involving the police in Canada, three founding members each wrote op-eds to various papers.
 David Cassels, now the President of C-CPR wrote about the need for policing to shift back to being peace-keepers and not peace-makers.
 Peace-keepers are about the community; not about intervening with a heavy hand unless safety is at risk.
 Togbi Nyaho Tamakloe wrote about the reality of People of Colour in North America and the long history of slavery followed by continuing racism that inhibits opportunity.
-John Lilley wrote about the Royal College of Physicians and Surgeons of Canada as a model for police training.
+John Lilley wrote about the Royal College of Physicians and Surgeons of Canada as a model for excellence in police education.

 Considerable enthusiastic and meaningful conversations ensued!
 The group of believers in change for policing grew to 20 or 30 of whom 15 were core in forming our non-profit society.

-The first annual Conference on Canadian Police Reform in June 2022 was a resounding success.
+The first Conference on Canadian Police Reform in June 2022 was a resounding success.
 Since then we have presented to webinars to Canadians and these may be found on our YouTube site at @CoalitionCPR.

 In May 2024 we established the Working Group aspiring to achieve the National Centre for Policing Excellence.